 First, get settled by checking into one of four properties, which cater to a range of needs, styles and budgets — from cozy and budget-friendly to roomy, family-friendly, romantic and luxury.
 At the Inn at Cape Kiwanda, just across the street from the beach, every room offers views of the ocean so visitors can enjoy a view of Haystack Rock from the comfort of the hotel, no matter the weather.
 A stone’s throw away is Hart’s Camp — offbeat luxury but simple and affordable Airstreams for couples and small families with a private fenced yard, firepit, barbecue and picnic table.
 (Four of the Airstreams are pet-friendly, so call ahead to book.)
 Not far away, there’s also an abundance of vacation homes by Shorepine Vacation Rentals, many just steps from the beach, that vary in size and can accommodate up to 16 people.
 Many of the hilltop homes have panoramic ocean views, from Nestucca River to Cape Kiwanda.
 Finally, for those looking to indulge in the ultimate in beach-cation, Headlands Coastal Lodge & Spa — Oregon’s newest oceanfront lodge — is contemporary, beachfront and ideal for a romantic weekend getaway.
 The hotel’s spa offerings, private balconies, gas fireplaces and dramatic ocean views make it easy to treat yourself.
 You can even request a dog-friendly room and bring your pup along too — they’ll have designer doggie bedding and artisan-crafted bowls waiting.

 Once settled in, it’ll be time for a nosh.
-The oceanview Meridian Restaurant & Bar just off Headlands’ grand lobby offers a tasty happy hour, complete with artisan charcuterie boards, sweet and spicy almonds and $3 off wine by the glass from 3 p.m. to 5 p.m.
+Stop by the oceanview Meridian Restaurant & Bar just off Headlands’ grand lobby from 3 p.m. to 5 p.m.
+Monday through Friday and enjoy happy-hour pricing on all small plates, including char-grilled octopus and an artisan charcuterie cheese board.
 Still hungry?
-Make a reservation and dine from the dinner menu to try some of the area’s local seafood offerings, including oysters on the half shell with a champagne mignonette or the Dungeness crab pasta with locally foraged mushrooms.
+Make a reservation and dine from the dinner menu to try some of the area’s local seafood offerings, including oysters on the half shell with a champagne mignonette or sauteed clams with fresh linguini.

 Now that you’ve properly fueled, go for a short hike to the top of Cape Kiwanda to catch the sunset.
 The steep, sandy dune makes up part of the Cape Kiwanda State Natural Area, where orange, brown and yellow sandstone formations are juxtaposed against the blue Pacific Ocean.
 With a view of Oregon’s largest Haystack Rock just offshore, it’s worth the short heart-pumping climb.
 Make sure to stay within the fenced area when climbing to the top.